Victor1pro/T-Level-Checklist/README.md

 ### **Empathy Mapping**
 - - [ ] Create empathy maps for the main user groups (e.g., customers, support agents, managers).
 Each map should include:
   - [ ] For each user add: User persona: name, age, background, Role
-    - [ ] Says (What the user says out loud in interviews or conversations.)
+    - [ ] Says (What the user says out loud in interviews or conversations)
     - [ ] Thinks (What the user thinks but might not say directly)
     - [ ] Does (Their actions and behaviours)
     - [ ] Feels (Emotions related to the support experience)